sartography/spiffworkflow_website/content/pages/features.md

 ### Data Encapsulation
 SpiffWorkflow supports BPMN's Data Objects, Data Inputs and Data Outputs, allowing you to visually control what data is accessible.
 When composing diagrams within diagrams, you can declare the expected variables that will be provided and the ones that will be returned, keeping your workflows clean, consistent, and easy to understand.
+Learn more in [our article on Data Objects](/posts/deep_dives/data_objects)

 ### Python Editor and Unit Tests
-A robust Python editor allows you to write small bits of code that help modify data (say, user input on a form) to fit a certain purpose (sending a formatted message to Slack).
+The robust Python editor allows you to write small bits of code that help modify data (say, user input on a form) to fit a certain purpose (sending a formatted message to Slack).
 To make these modifications you can use Script Tasks.
 And we provide a way to test them to make sure they do what you expect them to do!

 ![python editor](../../images/features/scripts.gif)